Available soon in hardback and digital editions

 But first, Tap must face the fearsome tests of the small but mighty Blueberry Queen.

-Even if he wins the acceptance of the Queen, can Tap convince them all that wonky fruit and veg can be perfect too?
+Even if he wins the acceptance of the Queen, can Tap convince them all that wonky can be perfect too?

 A book that’s celebrates being different, with the message to never judge by appearance.

 Over one-third of food grown globally is lost or wasted for various reasons every year.
 This book focuses on the strict cosmetic standards supermarkets and retailers put on farmers to produce perfectly-looking crops.

 With thanks to everyone for their support so far through the creation of the book.
 Check out the supporters below who are doing their bit to reduce food waste –

 Bubble & Squeak is kids ran social enterprise fighting food waste from the school playground.
 They distribute surplus food to their local community, run surplus food events as well sell their wonky fruit and veg artwork and chutneys.
 They are based in East Acton, West London.